carinebatista/carinebatista/README.md

 :star: I really Love Star Wars! *(Dark side of the force)*

-:star: I have two dogs and a rat (Snow, Loki and Theodore)
+:star: I have three dogs (Snow, Loki and Costelinha)

 :star: I'm a Veterinarian student